vk4868/2011-Census-Project-SQL/README.md

 - Find the average growth, sex ration and literacy rate from the datasets.
 - Calculate the number of males and females from the sex ratio and population of the state.
 - Use multiple subqueries to calculate the previous census population using the growth percentage.
-- Prepare a population vs area comparison table between this census and the previous census population
+- Prepare a population vs area comparison table between this census and the previous census population.

 ![image](https://indiafacts.org/wp-content/uploads/2015/11/logo.png)